not-gate

 How do you create a clock signal—the steady “tick-tock” that tells a CPU when to move to the next instruction—without an external crystal?
 You use an odd number of NOT gates connected in a circle.

-The signal "chases its tail" forever, creating a perfect square wave.
-The frequency of this oscillation is determined entirely by the propagation delay of the gates.
-This is how many internal chips generate their own timing signals.
+The signal “chases its tail” indefinitely, producing a continuous square wave.
+The frequency of this oscillation is governed entirely by the cumulative propagation delay of the three gates: f=123tpdf = \frac{1}{2 \cdot 3 \cdot t_{pd}}.
+This is how many on-chip oscillators generate their own timing signals without an external crystal.

 2. Universal Logic (NAND and NOR)